ethomas33/Portfolio/Readme.txt

-My Web Portfolio!
+Web Portfolio.
-Don't COPY!
-ALL rights reserved.
+Do not copy all rights reserved.